 self-employment earnings would file the CPT30 with their employer and

 CRA, which is effective for both employment and self-employment

-earnings.
-If they want to opt out of CPP contributions on an earlier
+time, but want to opt out of CPP contributions on self-employment earnings prior

 would also complete Schedule 8 or Form